 OTHER BUSINESS (Up to three minutes may be allotted to each speaker on any of the following items.)

-- 2. Confirm 2025 Work Plan Items for the Council Policy Committee - 3.
-Discuss and Consider Revisions to the Code of Conduct Policy 2-04
+- 3. Discuss and Consider Revisions to the Code of Conduct Policy 2-04 - 4.
+Consider the proposed amendments to the existing 2018 Resolution that governs the Los Gatos Youth Commission

 ADJOURNMENT